Malcom Floyd: Professional career

-San Diego Chargers

 As an NFL prospect in 2004, Floyd was not invited to the NFL Scouting Combine.
-He was signed by the San Diego Chargers as an undrafted free agent after the 2004 NFL Draft.
+He was signed by the San Diego Chargers as an undrafted free agent after the 2004 NFL draft.

 In 2004, Floyd was signed by the San Diego Chargers as an undrafted rookie soon after the draft on April 30.
 He was waived on September 5 and signed to the practice squad two days later, and then re-signed to the active roster on December 11.

-Floyd started against the Kansas City Chiefs on January 2, 2005 and caught his first NFL touchdown, a 13-yard pass from Philip Rivers which also happened to be Rivers’s own first career touchdown.
+Floyd started against the Kansas City Chiefs on January 2, 2005, and caught his first NFL touchdown, a 13-yard pass from Philip Rivers which also happened to be Rivers’s own first career touchdown.
 Floyd helped set up a second-quarter touchdown catch by Ryan Krause with a 27-yard catch down to Chiefs’ 10-yard line, leading to a touchdown three plays later.
 Floyd played as a back-up in the Wild Card playoff game against the New York Jets.

 In 2005, Floyd was released on September 3 and re-signed to the practice squad two days later.
 He spent the first 12 weeks of the season on the Chargers’ practice squad.
 He was then signed to the main roster on December 7 but remained inactive for the rest of the season.

 In 2006, Floyd caught a 31-yard touchdown pass against the Baltimore Ravens, on a play in which Samari Rolle slipped and fell in coverage.
 He caught a touchdown pass for the second time in two weeks with a nine-yard tip-toe catch in the back corner of the end zone against Pittsburgh.
 Floyd caught a career-long 46-yard touchdown pass in the third quarter of the win against the Cincinnati Bengals.
 He was selected as the Chargers Alumni Player of the Week following the game in Cincinnati, after substituting for Eric Parker who was out with a neck injury.
 Floyd left Cincinnati with his first career 100-yard game, making five catches for 109 yards and a touchdown.
 He was inactive for Week 13 game against the Denver Broncos with an ankle injury.
 Floyd was placed on injured reserve due to the ankle injury on December 14.

 In 2007, Floyd made a 25-yard catch on a 3rd-and-13 play during the opening drive of the second half against Green Bay Packers that helped set up 21-yard touchdown catch-and-run by LaDainian Tomlinson.
 He helped extend the Chargers' touchdown drive on the opening series of the Week 6 game against the Oakland Raiders with a 16-yard catch on 3rd down.